thevgergroup/ipy-compare/README.md

 ### Navigation and Interaction
 1. Navigate between rows using the `Previous` and `Submit & Next` buttons.
 2. Use the radio buttons to select measures for each column or for the overall row.
+3. Submit measurements using either the `Submit` button or `Submit & Next` to move to the next row.
-3. Capture measurements interactively, which can be retrieved programmatically.
+4. All measurements are captured and can be retrieved programmatically.

 ---